baffolobill/django-easy-friends/README.rst

 =============
 Available settings:

+``SUPPORTED_BACKENDS`` (default: ``google,yahoo``)
+This is a list of supported services to import contacts from.
+By default facebook and twitter are not included, To include them install the dependencies packages and add them i.e ``facebook,twitter`` to the settings file in friends/contrib/suggestions

 ``FRIENDS_SUGGESTIONS_IMPORT_RUNNER`` (default: ``friends.contrib.suggestions.backends.runners.SynchronousRunner``)
   This is class that is used for importing contacts.
 Default is synchronous runner but you should really use `Celery <http://celeryproject.org/>`_ (and `django-celery <http://ask.github.com/django-celery/>`_) so this setting should be set to ``friends.contrib.suggestions.backends.runners.AsyncRunner``.